SquareBracketAssociates/Booklet-PharoVirtualMachine/Part4-Tutorials/HandonsStatic/handonsstatic.md

 			  returnTop ]
 ```

-Notice that here this is the default method passing message semantics.
+Notice that this is the default method passing message semantics.

 To support static calls, we will define a new IR instruction in addition to the bytecode to be able to define static sends.

 ### Fixing some Pharo logic

-Before continuing we should fix the method `refersToLiteral:` because it can loop
-if if literal frame contains a compiled method and this is what we want to do for our solution.
+Before continuing we should fix the method `refersToLiteral:` because it can loop if literal frame contains a compiled method and this is what we want to do for our solution.

 ```
 CompiledCode >> refersToLiteral: aLiteral [
-	"Answer true if any literal in this method is literal, even if embedded in array structure."
+	"Answer true if any literal in this method is aLiteral, even if embedded in array structure."

 	1 to: self numLiterals - self literalsToSkip do: [ :index | "exclude selector or additional method state (penultimate slot)